david-guenault/proxcli/README.md

 # Introduction

 proxcli aim to be a unique client for proxmox running over proxmox api.
-It is not as complete as proxmox tooling but have the hability to work at cluster level from a remote desktop.
+It is not as complete as proxmox tooling but have the hability to work at cluster level from a remote computer.
+It will never implement all proxmox feature, it is a sysop tool used for daily tasks.

 Feel free to contribute with suggestion, documentation or code.

 David GUENAULT (david dot guenault at gmail dot com)